COVID-19 pandemic in South Australia

-The COVID-19 pandemic in South Australia is part of the ongoing worldwide pandemic of the coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
+The COVID-19 pandemic in South Australia was part of the worldwide pandemic of the coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).

 Timeline

 2020

 On 11 March, the SA state government announced its A$350 million economic stimulus measures.

 On 15 March, a public health emergency was declared in South Australia.

 On 22 March, a "major emergency" was declared, giving the police power to enforce self-isolation rules.

 On 24 March, state borders were closed.
 People arriving in the state were required to sign a declaration that they would self-isolate for 14 days and provide an address to the police, with penalties for failure to comply.

 On 27 March, a direction was made under the Emergency Management Act 2004 to prohibit gatherings of more than 10 people, and a limit of 1 person per four square metres.

+The African Nations Cup, a soccer tournament for African Australian players which had taken place in Adelaide annually since 2001, was cancelled.

 On 8 November the SA government announced that in the state budget it would double its coronavirus economic stimulus package to AU$4 billion.

 On 16 November, "a number of significant restrictions" were reintroduced after an outbreak of coronavirus in the northern suburbs of Adelaide.